José Alfredo Jiménez

-José Alfredo Jiménez Sandoval (/es/; 19 January 1926 – 23 November 1973) was a Mexican singer-songwriter, whose songs are regarded as the basis of modern Regional Mexican music and Rancheras.
+José Alfredo Jiménez Sandoval (/es/; 19 January 1926 – 23 November 1973) was a Mexican actor and singer-songwriter, whose songs are regarded as the basis of modern Regional Mexican music and Rancheras.

 Early life

-Jiménez was born in Dolores Hidalgo, Guanajuato, Mexico.His father died when he was ten years old, and his mother moved the family to Mexico City.
+Jiménez was born in Dolores Hidalgo, Guanajuato, Mexico.
+His father died when he was ten years old, and his mother moved the family to Mexico City.
 Jiménez worked from a young age to help support his family.
 He took a job as a waiter at a Yucatacan restaurant in Santa María de la Ribera named La Sirena.
 While working there, he started writing songs and singing with a group called Los Rebeldes.

 In his youth, Jiménez enjoyed playing football as a goalkeeper.
 He and Antonio Carbajal—who would later become a legendary Mexican goalkeeper and the first player to participate in five FIFA World Cups—competed for the goalkeeper position at the amateur club El Oviedo in Santa  María la  Ribera, Mexico City, in 1942.

 Career

 The singer Miguel Aceves Mejía claims to have discovered him from Los Rebeldes.
 According to Mejía, Jiménez did not play an instrument and did not even know the Spanish word for "waltz" or what keys his songs were in.
 Following Mejía's instruction, Jiménez auditioned at the Radio Station XEW's Amanecer Ranchero together with the Mariachi Vargas and Rubén Fuentes.
 Jiménez performed a cappella, including his song "Ella".
 Don Miguel subsequently recorded "Ella, "Yo", "Serenata huasteca" and "Tu Recuerdo y yo".

 José Alfredo Jiménez in a traditional charro suit, photographed circa 1950 by Simón Flechine.

 After this, he composed more than 1,000 songs.
 Among the most famous are "Yo", "Me equivoqué contigo", "Ella", "Paloma querida", "Que se me acabe la Vida ", "Tú y la mentira", "Media vuelta", "El Rey", "Sin sangre en las venas", "El jinete", "Si nos dejan", "Amanecí en tus brazos", "Llegando a ti", "Tu recuerdo y yo", El hijo del pueblo", "Cuando el destino", "El caballo blanco", "Llegó borracho el Borracho" and "Que te vaya bonito", as well as "Camino de Guanajuato", where he sang about his home state of Guanajuato.

 One of his last appearances on Mexican television occurred in 1973, just months prior to his death, where he introduced his last song, "Gracias", accompanied by his wife, singer Alicia Juarez.
-Later, Jiménez died at the age of forty-seven years old in Mexico City on 23 November 1973 due to complications resulting from cirrhosis of the liver.
+Later, Jiménez died at the age of 47 years old in Mexico City on 23 November 1973 due to complications resulting from cirrhosis.